ansible/awx/docs/docsite/rst/administration/security_best_practices.rst

 Audit and logging functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 For any administrative access, it is key to audit and watch for actions.
-For the system overall, this can be done via the `built in audit support <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/security_hardening/auditing-the-system_security-hardening>`_ and via the built-in logging support.

 For |at|, this is done via the built-in Activity Stream support that logs all changes within the controller, as well as via the automation logs.